-From hidden gems to family favourites, some of the world’s best beaches can be found right here.
-If you can’t decide where to head this summer, these five deserve a place on your shortlist.
+From hidden gems to family favourites, some of the world’s best beaches can be found right here on our doorstop.
+Here are five that made our shortlist this summer.

 Much loved by dog walkers, families, surfers and nature lovers, Bamburgh beach is a 1.5 mile long stretch of sand that really does have something for everyone.
 The 11th century Bamburgh Castle towers over the beach and is definitely worth a visit.

 Shops and restaurants are all within an easy walk.
 Kids will enjoy searching for crabs in the rock pools and you’ll want to head up to Sandy Hills – a Site of Special Scientific Interest – where you’ll find a variety of flora and fauna amongst the dunes.
 No visit to the area would be complete without a boat trip to see the puffins over on the Farne Islands.

 3. Branscombe Beach, Devon

 As a pebble beach, Branscombe tends to be much quieter than its more popular neighbours, but it’s still a firm favourite with the locals.
 There’s a pretty thatched café right by the beach, which is handy for ice-creams and cakes.
 Or take a walk along the cliffs to Beer, where you’ll find plenty of restaurants and gift shops.
 The walk is pretty steep at times, but the views are incredible.

 Looking for miles of white sand, clear water and the chance to escape the crowds?
 Head to the Outer Hebrides.
 On a sunny day, it’s hard to believe you’re still in the UK.
 If you’re not content to just sit and take in the views, then dig out your bodyboard (or steal the kids’).